 The IS fulfils a number of roles filled by different divisions:

-- Joint Intelligence and Security Division: benefiting from increased intelligence-sharing between member services and the Alliance, this division produces strategic analytical reports related to terrorism and its links with other transnational threats.
+- Joint Intelligence and Security Division: benefiting from increased intelligence-sharing between member country services and the Alliance, this division produces strategic analytical reports related to terrorism and its links with other transnational threats.
 It is also responsible for coordinating, monitoring and implementing NATO's security policy, for overall security within NATO and for the NATO Headquarters Security Service.

 - Emerging Security Challenges Division: this division deals with a growing range of non-traditional risks and challenges.
 It focuses on terrorism, hybrid threats, cyber defence and energy security.
 It also conducts strategic analysis and runs NATO’s science programme.